Grieving Minnesota family overwhelmed after funeral leads to COVID-19 outbreak

-They gathered on a summer weekend in the small northwestern Minnesota town of Lake Park to pay their respects to 78-year-old Francis Perrault and share their grief and memories of the good times.
+They gathered on a summer weekend in the small northwestern Minnesota town of Lake Park to pay their respects to 78-year-old Francis Perreault and share their grief and memories of the good times.

 They hugged.
 They cried.
 They held hands and prayed and honored a man who was described by his daughter as "wonderful."